cfinlay/one-handed-typing/README.md

-Allen](https://en.wikipedia.org/wiki/Robert_S._Allen) lost his right arm in the Second World War, he contacted [August Dvorak](https://en.wikipedia.org/wiki/August_Dvorak) to create a one handed keyboard layoutr.
+Allen](https://en.wikipedia.org/wiki/Robert_S._Allen) lost his right arm in the Second World War, he contacted [August Dvorak](https://en.wikipedia.org/wiki/August_Dvorak) to create a one handed keyboard layout.
 Dvorak used the same methodology to design the one handed variants as his original layout.
 So, at least there's a method underscoring the one handed layouts!